scionproto/scion/doc/ControlPlanePKI.md

 no longer be considered valid.
 Thus, a large portion of an ISD might be unreachable for some period of time.
 Operators should coordinate and prepare before revoking an issuer certificate.

-### Verifier Decision Making
+### Best-Effort Revocation

 Certificate revocation stands in stark contrast with availability.
-In case verifiers only deem a certificate as valid if they have recently queried the distribution point, there is a circular dependency between verifying paths to the distribution points and having paths to the distribution point.
-We have to make a trade-off here and revocations are to be considered on a best-effort basis.
+If relying parties only considered a certificate valid after querying the corresponding distribution point, then there would be a circular dependency between verifying paths to the distribution points and having paths to the distribution point.
+To avoid this circular dependency, revocations are to be considered on a best-effort basis.
 During regular operation, the revocation distribution points will be available and certificates are revoked in a short amount of time.
 Also, an AS can take advantage of the `OptionalDistributionPoints` field in the AS cert to nominate distribution points that are geographically diverse to mitigate availability issues.